jonnonz1/nz-statute-book/acts/public/2007/property-law-act-2007.md

 (1) Nothing in Part 4 of the Property Law Act 2007 applies to a tenancy to which this Act applies.
 (2) However, the Tribunal, in exercising its jurisdiction in accordance with section 85 of this Act, may look to Part 4 of the Property Law Act 2007 as a source of the general principles of law relating to a matter provided for in that Part (which relates to leases of land).

-### 24 Power of Court to grant relief if building is on wrong land or encroachment exists
+### 24 Power of court to grant relief if building is on wrong land or encroachment exists
-The Court may exercise with respect to Maori freehold land all of the powers conferred on a court by subpart 2 of Part 6 of the Property Law Act 2007.
+The court may exercise with respect to Māori freehold land all of the powers conferred on a court by subpart 2 of Part 6 of the Property Law Act 2007.